 Bedroom organization hacks

-One of the easiest ways to store extra clothing, shoes, and accessories is under the bed.
-"Never underestimate under-the-bed storage," says Sam Lund, professional organizer and CEO of Simply Sam (opens in new tab).
+One of the easiest ways to store extra clothing, shoes, and accessories is with under-the-bed storage.
+"Never underestimate under-the-bed storage," says Sam Lund, professional organizer and CEO of Simply Sam.
 "In any apartment, it’s always great to keep your seasonal items under your bed in storage containers so they don’t take up precious real estate."

 Before clicking "add to cart," be sure to measure the space so you order the right-sized containers.
 She also suggests adding a storage shelf to one side of the closet for long-term storage.
 "We just did this in an apartment closet and it really helped our client stay organized with all their files, memories, and camping without getting a storage unit."

-Another recommendation from Lund is to use slim hangers in the closet because they take up less space than other types of hangers do.
-It will also look the most aesthetically pleasing.
+Another recommendation from Lund is to use slim hangers in the closet, as they take up less space than other types of hangers do.
+They will also look the most aesthetically pleasing — bonus.
 "We are currently loving what’s called ‘non-slip rubberized hangers,'" she notes.
 "They are slim, things don’t fall off, and they don’t catch on things like velvet hangers do."
+Love it, love it.

 Living room organization hacks

-Living rooms are rife with opportunities for storage if you know how to do it properly.
-Storage furniture such as sofas and ottomans can be very useful for stashing linens or even off-season clothing.
+Living rooms are filled with opportunities for storage — if you know how to do it properly.
+For example, storage furniture such as sofas and ottomans can be very useful for stashing linens or even off-season clothing.

-"Purchase furniture with hidden storage," says Lund.
-"This helps prevent things from getting dusty but also you can use clear containers inside to make things easily organized that maybe wouldn’t look great in a dining room or family room.
-Organize your cords, lightbulbs, pens, craft supplies, games, etc. in these cabinets."
+"Purchase furniture with hidden storage, as this helps prevent things from getting dusty but also you can use clear containers inside to make things easily organized that maybe wouldn’t look great in a dining room or family room," says Lund.
+She suggests organizing cords, lightbulbs, pens, craft supplies, and games in these cabinets, to keep them out of the way.

 Bathroom organization hacks